Playground biometrics demo BioID home page

 claimName: bwslogging

-As we now have created the BWS Portal workload and service, we can create the ingress and route external traffic to the BWS Portal.
+Otherwise, if you want to secure the connection to the BWS Portal with TLS, use the ClusterIP service type and create an ingress to route external traffic to the BWS Portal.
 In this example we use a TLS certificate as issued by Let's Encrypt for the host bws-portal.yourdomain.com.
 Of course you can create a route without TLS if desired (by removing the annotations and the tls section).

 The generated external IP address for this host needs to be added to the yourdomain.com DNS server of course.